mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

 You can learn about MuJoCo here: [https://mujoco.org](https://mujoco.org).

-Whether you are installing on Engaging or SuperCloud, you’ll first have to install the MuJoCo binaries.
-This process is the same on all systems.
+You’ll first have to install the MuJoCo binaries.

 ## Install the MuJoCo Binaries